gigakumar/ds_harshit_kumar/ondevice-ai/README.md

 ## SwiftUI client

-The `swift/` directory contains a Swift Package with basic views.
-Open the package in Xcode or run:
+The `swift/` directory contains the Swift Package.
+Open it in Xcode or run:

 ```bash
 open swift/OnDeviceAIApp/Package.swift